Now in main content

 THE RIGHT IS IMPLODING OVER THIS

-The blowback over the Epstein memo is coming from inside the MAGA house:
+Since closing the House earlier to avoid an Epstein accountability vote, the blowback over the Epstein memo is coming from inside the MAGA movement:

 • Far-right influencers like Laura Loomer and Robby Starbuck are openly calling out Trump for letting Bondi bury the story.